vismit2000/Computer-Networks-Labs/README.md

-Contains the code of assignment submitted during the course Computer Networks (CS F303) at BITS Pilani, Pilani Campus
+Contains the code of assignment submitted during the course Computer Networks (CS F303) at BITS Pilani, Pilani Campus in Sem-II 2019-20

-# Problem-1: File transfer using multi-channel stop-and-wait protocol
+## Problem-1: File transfer using multi-channel stop-and-wait protocol

-## Problem Statement
+### Problem Statement

-Write client and server programs to upload a given file (“input.txt”) from client to the server using the given protocol by making **TCP** connections between the client and the server:
+Write client and server programs to *upload* a given file (“input.txt”) from client to the server using the given protocol by making **TCP** connections between the client and the server:

 1. The sender transmits packets through two *different* channels (TCP connections).
 2. The server acknowledges the receipt of a packet via the *same* channel through which the corresponding packet has been received.
 3. The sender transmits a new packet using the *same* channel on which it has received an ACK for its one of the previously transmitted packet.
 Note that, at a time, there can be at most *two* outstanding unacknowledged packets at the sender side.
 4. On the server-side, the packets transmitted through different channels may arrive *out of order*.
 In that case, the server has to buffer the packets temporarily to finally construct in-order data stream.

-## Instructions to Run
+### Instructions to Run

 - Open *two* terminals